On-Campus Student Housing

 Students also will have access to the on-campus cafeteria, game rooms, weight room, wellness room, racquetball courts, full-sized gym, outdoor tennis court, sand volleyball court, disc golf course, and much more!

 Milford Community Life

-The town of Milford has several eating establishments including a Dairy Queen, Pizza Kitchen, Dragonfly Coffeehouse, Mainstreet Market deli sandwiches, Sheri’s Grill, Runza and Casey’s pizza.
-Milford also has an outdoor public pool open during the summer months, a public library, golf course, pharmacy, medical clinic and a grocery store.
-The town of Seward (just a 15-minute drive from Milford) has a Walmart, movie theater, grocery stores, bowling alley, a disc golf course, outdoor pool, as well as several eating establishments.
+The town of Milford has several eating establishments including a Pizza Kitchen, Dragonfly Coffeehouse, Mainstreet Market deli sandwiches, Sheri’s Grill, Runza, and Casey’s pizza.
+Milford also has an outdoor public pool open during the summer months, a public library, a golf course, a pharmacy, a medical clinic, and a grocery store.
+The town of Seward (just a 15-minute drive from Milford) has a Walmart, movie theater, grocery stores, bowling alley, a disc golf course, an outdoor pool, as well as several eating establishments.

 Housing During Semester Breaks